 If you want to offload this content to an external drive, you should probably not alias the top-level folder, because it contains a number of aliases itself, and this could break things.
 It’s probably best to alias that final Books folder, which will also contain your ebooks.

-Note that on Catalina, you will no longer be able to change metadata for audiobooks.
+Note that you will no longer be able to change metadata for audiobooks.

 If you do want to access individual podcast files, ebooks, or audiobooks, you can just drag them from their applications to the Finder.